modotte/tasty-examples/README.md

 # tasty-examples

-Examples of property testing with tasty and Hedgehog.
+Examples of unit and property testing with tasty and Hedgehog.